 And even though the ROM BASIC had been included in the successors of the IBM PC, e.g. the PC/XT and PC/AT, the cassette port was not.
 As such, the program will fail to load on anything newer than an IBM PC, or PCjr, for that matter.

 So how would you use this contraption?
-Firstly, as the name implies, you need an original IBM 5150 PC or PCjr, with DOS (at least 2.0), and a cassette deck.
+Firstly, as the name implies, you need an original IBM 5150 PC or PCjr, with DOS, and a cassette deck.
 Or a reel-to-reel tape recorder, like I have used below.
-Or any sound device capable of playback and recording, in general… like a modern computer, or even a smartphone.
+Or any sound device capable of playback and recording, in general… like a modern PC, or a smartphone.

 The pins 1 and 3 of the DIN connector on a 5150 are normally-open relay contacts.
 Before any I/O operation, this relay then actuates its contacts to switch the cassette motor on.
 If you don’t use these pins, either listen to the relay clicking and actuate your device accordingly, or use the /A command-line argument that asks and waits for you to press PLAY (or PLAY+RECORD).

 With that in check, the application can be downloaded here.
-Or you can fetch it from my GitHub repository, although you will need the Turbo C compiler, TASM and TLINK to compile this (ideally through the BUILD.BAT batch script).
-Because the tape contents are loaded into the same segment as code for compatibility purposes, the application must be compiled into a flat DOS .COM binary.
+Or you can fetch it from my GitHub repository, although you will need the Turbo C compiler to compile this; ideally through the BUILD.BAT batch script.

 Now, the command line options are easy to follow.
-You need to seek the tape to the desired place and then use the /R, /D or /X commands to read from the tape to save it to a file, dump it to the screen as raw ASCII or execute the read data as machine code, respectively.
+You need to seek the tape to the desired place and then use the /R command to read from the tape to save it to a file (or directly to a realmode RAM segment – take care not to overwrite something vital in memory!); /D to dump the tape contents to the screen as raw ASCII or /X to execute the read data as machine code, respectively.
 Whatever is read from the tape is not “parsed” in any way to preserve the interface, so there is no dedicated “LOAD” command to search for a custom application/data/whatever.

 Use /A to make the application wait for your response, if you don’t use the relay tape motor actuator, for all commands.